SoftUni-Internal/interactive-content/EN/06-Forms/00-Lesson-Introduction.md

 [slide hideTitle]

 # Lesson Content
+js-angular-forms-1-2-Directives-and-Forms-and-table-of-contents

 ## In this lesson you will learn:

 **1. Directives**
+- Overview and usage
-- Attribute Directives
+- Attribute and structural directives
-- Structural Directives
-- Building An Anttribute Directive
+- How to implement Renderer2
+- The `HostBinding` decorator

 **2. Handling Forms**
 - Template Driven Forms